 Indeed, those statements might add some weight to those wielding the pen!
 Perhaps truth in story, be it through fiction or nonfiction, prose or verse, resides in the lineage (personal journey) of the writer.
 Perhaps that lineage provides a pathway into the hearts of those receiving the tale.

 Congratulations to Joy Harjo who is our newly appointed United States Poet Laureate and is the first Native American to grace the office in twenty-three terms.
-She is poet, musician, and author extraordinaire.
+She is poet, musician, author extraordinaire, and a member of the Mvskoke Nation.
 In her recent memoir, “Crazy Brave,” Harjo speaks about the responsibility within a soul story:

 I was entrusted with carrying voices, songs, and stories to grow and release into the world, to be of assistance and inspiration.
 These were my responsibility.
 I am not special.
 It is this way for everyone.
 We enter a family story, and then other stories based on tribal clans, on tribal towns and nations, lands, countries, planetary systems and universes.
 Yet we each have our individual soul story to tend.